 If you’ve ever watched superhero films and thought, “These movies would be much better if they had more profanity, sex, nudity, violence, and penis jokes,” then Deadpool is the movie you’ve been waiting on.
-Deadpool is the first movie in the X-Men franchise to receive an R-rating, one that is definitely deserves.
+Deadpool is the first movie in the X-Men franchise to receive an R-rating, one that is definitely deserved.

 You get an early indication of the movie’s tone during the opening credits which introduce the cast and crew as “hot chick,” “British villain,” “comic relief,” and “overpaid tool.”
 From there, the audience is served snarky one-liners, intense action, and rapid-fire pop-culture references (oh, and did I mention penis jokes).

-Deadpool tells the story of Wade Wilson, a wise-cracking mercenary who undergoes a horrific experiment to cure his cancer, but winds up with healing powers that would make Wolverine jealous.
+Deadpool tells the story of Wade Wilson, a wise-cracking mercenary who undergoes a horrific experiment to cure his cancer but winds up with healing powers that would make Wolverine jealous.

 Like in the comic books, Deadpool makes a point to break the fourth wall and talk to the audience.
 These exchanges help to make the audience feel as if it’s part of the most epic episode of Punk’d.
 Deadpool is at its best when it is poking fun at superhero cliches even if the movie uses these cliches for comedic effect.